candidgiggles/kmitchellphoto.github.io/branding-sessions/index.md

 ## Headshot Photography Sessions

 Headshot sessions start at $200 and are on-location sessions that include 5 digital images.
 The location can be outdoors, in office, or with a white or black backdrop.
-Final costs depend on the number of persons and length of the session.
+Final cost depends on the number of persons and length of the session.

 ## Branding Photography Sessions